Maxwelloff/ionic-places/README.md

-# ionic-places
+# ionic-places App
-Ionic course training
+Ionic places is a simple hybrid mobile app which lets you save and share with your friends the best places you encounter.
+Maxime Leuger